 The Comprehensive Plan contemplates the future expansion of the Downtown Plan area, and this amendment implements Policy A.6.1.9.
-The proposed Central Business District (CBD) future land use category will allow a mix of uses at higher densities and intensities which will support infill development and the redevelopment of underutilized sites, in addition to providing opportunities for additional housing as well as commercial and mixed use development in particular along North Fort Harrison Avenue.
+The proposed Downtown (D) District will allow a mix of uses at higher densities and intensities which will support infill development and the redevelopment of underutilized sites, in addition to providing opportunities for additional housing as well as commercial and mixed use development in particular along North Fort Harrison Avenue.
 This mix will further encourage the area to develop in a "livable" manner, consistent with Objective A.6.8, and will support a variety of transportation modes consistent with Policy A.6.8.9.
 Additionally, existing residential uses that are currently nonconforming in the Commercial (C) District will become conforming.
-New development at an urban scale that is typically found in Downtown neighborhoods would further promote a variety of transportation modes by supporting the ability to walk between destinations in the Old Bay Character District, to use of public transit, or the Pinellas Trail to travel between the Downtown Core and the Old Bay Character Districts.
+New development at an urban scale that is typically found in Downtown neighborhoods would further promote a variety of transportation modes by supporting the ability to walk between destinations in the Old Bay Character District, the use public of transit, or the Pinellas Trail to travel between the Downtown Core and the Old Bay Character Districts.